cpisciotta/App-Dev-Planning-Doc/README.md

 ## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) - see the [LICENSE](LICENSE) file for details
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/) - see the [LICENSE](LICENSE) file for details.

 ## Notice